The concluding part of The Sweet Stench Of Revenge. If you’ve enjoyed this story support me by joining me as a $4.99 a month member here.

 I texted Dora, saying – “Dora, please come over and see me after your counselling session.
 I feel we should talk urgently.”
 As you know, I love to be supportive.

 Now, if you’ve been reading this story as intended, you’ll remember my friend Michael.
 He’d helped out with the McKlusky situation.
 Well, through the magic of text messaging and a little carefully rehearsed play acting, I had set things up nicely.

 By the time McKlusky parked his vehicle and walked up to the front of my building, Michael was already waiting across the street.
 Of course, having never actually seen Michael, McKlusky had no idea that the handsome and well dressed young man crossing the street and walking towards the front of the building was the very same person that had such an intimate acquaintance with the contents of his Walmart boxer shorts.

 I watched things unfold from the comfort of my almost empty apartment on the security camera display on the TV.
 With a cup of Earl Grey tea and a sense of mischief, I watched events unfold with a sense of closure growing, that had been so lacking since McKlusky had bullied me so heartlessly at school.

 I watched as Dora’s car pulled up in the background, unseen by McKlusky.
-And there was Micheal walking up toward the intercom, McKlusky unaware and three or four steps ahead of him.
+And there was Michael walking up toward the intercom, McKlusky unaware and three or four steps ahead of him.

-Surprised, McKlusky turned to Micheal.
+Surprised, McKlusky turned to Michael.
 A quizzical look on his face.
 Behind them Dora was almost level with them.

-“Dillon, how could you,” said Micheal.
+“Dillon, how could you,” said Michael.
 “You know I still love you, don’t you?”

 Dora’s face was a picture.
 I felt a little bad for her, though I knew I was doing her a great favor.